 - indicate if the work has been produced by the applicant alone or in collaboration; in the latter case please carefully specify your role in the project.

-The selection process is based on the following criteria: University and previous studies (GPA or previous academic assessment, grades in specific subjects and English), letter of motivation and portfolio.
+All applicants who meet the entry requirements and have submitted a complete application compete for the programme's available places.
+The selection process is based on the following selection criteria: University and previous studies (GPA or previous academic assessment, grades in specific subjects and English), letter of motivation and portfolio.
 The evaluation scale is 1-75.